kostr2010/Pudgor-final-proj/game-engine/README.md

 };
 ```

-When new component is registered, it's assigned new id (mapping name-id is stored in `component_types_`).
+When new component is registered, it's assigned a new id (mapping name-id is stored in `component_types_`).
 Next, new ComponentPack is created for this component.
 ComponentPack is class derived from IComponentPack that provides functionality every ComponentPack should have:

 ```C
 class IComponentPack {